How to get rid of acne scars? An important question, as this is usually the final step to getting clear skin!

 These are harder to treat because they involve the deeper layers of skin – so no skin care product or superficial treatment will do much beyond slightly lessening their appearance.

-Professional help is usually necessary, but the good news is these treatments can be very successful!
+Professional help is usually necessary (but not always!) – but the good news is these treatments can be very successful!

 1. Professional Peels

 A dermatologist can perform a series of peels, sometimes TCA or phenol.
 This definitely needs to be done by a pro as they really resurface the skin.

 Speak to your doctor/dermatologist about the right options for you.